tomikazi/camera/README.md

 The pan/tilt position and range indicator box is shown at the bottom and will be visible only when the camera is in motion.

+# REST API
+The broker also supports a simple [REST API](/docs/api.md) using which other applications can query and control the remote cameras.

 # Design
 Additional design documentation for the 3D-printed mount, custom PCB and overall assembly can is available in the [Design](docs/design.md) section